emilyahn/streamlined/README.md

 #### Instructions to download from ELAR:

 1. Create an online account profile (free [here](https://lat1.lis.soas.ac.uk/ds/RRS_V1/RrsRegistration))
-2. Login and downlaod your cookies as a txt file (browser extensions can handle this well)
+2. Login and downlaod your cookies as a txt file (browser extensions can handle this well).
+Note: If you are downloading across different days (or different sessions), you may need to re-download your cookies.
 3. Run our script to curl (download) the data: `scripts/download_elar.py`

 #### Provided files per language include: